 He has served as the developer and curator of Cabrini’s Religious Folk, Popular, Liturgical Arts Collection since its inception in 2002.

-In September 2014, he will curate at Cabrini College’s Gorevin Gallery the exhibition of his personal collection of Italian ex-voto paintings, “Graces Received: Painted and Metal Ex-Votos from Italy.”
+In September 2014, he curated at Cabrini College’s Gorevin Gallery the exhibition of his personal collection of Italian ex-voto paintings, “Graces Received: Painted and Metal Ex-Votos from Italy.”

 Academic honors include selection in 2010 for the American Folklore Society/Mellon Foundation sponsored program and book series, “Folklore Studies in a Multicultural World,” supporting the development and publication of his upcoming monograph, “God’s Paintings in Wool: The Vernacular Religious Art of Sister Ann Ameen by the University of Illinois Press.”

-Primiano has been named in the 2014–15 academic year a Regional Faculty Fellow in the Andrew W. Mellon Research Seminar on Color within the Penn Humanities Forum at the University of Pennsylvania.
+Primiano was named in the 2014–15 academic year a Regional Faculty Fellow in the Andrew W. Mellon Research Seminar on Color within the Penn Humanities Forum at the University of Pennsylvania.